ObamaCare Medicaid Expansion

 Medicaid works differently in every State.
 The Federal Government used to set the eligibility guidelines for Medicaid, and some states chose to expand the guidelines.
 This is how it worked before ObamaCare, and due to the Medicaid expansion opt-out, it still works this way today.

 • To be eligible for coverage, a person must belong to an eligible group (generally: children, pregnant women, parents, blind or disabled persons, and the elderly) and meet the financial eligibility requirements for that group.

 • Before the ACA, the federal government had mandated that eligibility levels for children and pregnant women be at least 100-133 percent (see table below), but eligibility levels for parents could be much lower, and states were not required to cover adults without dependent children at all.

 • As of December 2009, eligibility levels for parents in 17 states were at or below 50 percent FPL (which is $11,725 for a family of four in 2012).
 Another 17 states set eligibility levels for parents at or below 100 percent FPL (which is $23,550 for a family of four in 2013).

-• As of December 2009, only five states allowed adults without dependent children to enroll in Medicaid, although two of those states plus another 14 states offered some limited set of benefits to some childless adult.
+• As of December 2009, only five states allowed adults without dependent children to enroll in Medicaid, although two of those states plus another 14 states offered some limited set of benefits to some childless adults.

-• Children who don’t qualify for Medicaid may qualify for CHIP (Children’s Health Insurance Program) which works closely with Medicaid.
+• Children who don’t qualify for Medicaid may qualify for CHIP (Children’s Health Insurance Program), which works closely with Medicaid.

-• Medicaid can also help Seniors If you qualify for Medicaid in your state, you automatically qualify for extra help paying your Medicare prescription drug coverage (Part D).
+• Medicaid can also help seniors.
+If you qualify for Medicaid in your state, you automatically qualify for extra help paying your Medicare prescription drug coverage (Part D).
 Medicaid also offers benefits not normally covered by Medicare, like nursing home care and personal care services.